kailash-manasarovar/statement/docs/timeline/2023/june.md

 - The class on 5th June is just me and the trumpet teacher.
 - I bring a couple of tunes to play, Creep and Back to Black.
-- Creep is for Dominic.
+- Creep is for Domingo.
 - Back to Black is for the trumpet teacher with regards to Ana his (apparent) girlfriend.
 - These are tunes recommended to me, I believe, by Mary at Lourdes.